Enumerative Geometry of Del Pezzo Surfaces

 \begin{rmk} We say $\mathfrak{b}$ is a degenerate broken line if it is a limit of broken lines $\mathfrak{b}_n$.
 Notice that the compatibility of the scattering diagram implies that $\mbox{Mono}(\mathfrak{b})$ is well-defined. \end{rmk} We will denote $l_i$ to be the affine segment $\mathfrak{b}([t_{i-1},t_{i}])$.
 Recall that for each $u\in l_{\mathfrak{d}}$, there exists a tropical disc of Maslov index zero ending at $u$ with the edge adjacent to $u$ contained in $l_{\mathfrak{d}}$.
 Such tropical disc is not unique but represents a fixed relative class.
 We will denote $\phi_i$ the tropical disc of Maslov index zero associate to the bending point $\mathfrak{b}(t_i)$.

-\begin{rmk} The data for a broken line is equivalent to a Maslov index two tropical discs in and the corresponding weighted counts coincide \cite{G9}.
-This indicates why later we will compare the weighted count of the broken lines and the counting of Maslov index two holomorphic discs. \end{rmk} For the purpose of induction process later, let $n(\beta;u)$ be the largest possible length of broken lines representing $\beta\in H_2(X,L_u)$.
-A priori, it is not clear if $n(\beta;u)$ is finite.
+\begin{rmk} The data for a broken line is equivalent to a Maslov index two tropical disc and the corresponding weighted counts coincide \cite{G9}.
+This indicates why later we will compare the weighted count of the broken lines and the counting of Maslov index two holomorphic discs. \end{rmk} For the purpose of induction process later, we have the following definition: \begin{definition} We denote $l(\beta;u)$ be the largest possible length of broken lines representing $\beta\in H_2(X,L_u)$. \end{definition} A priori, it is not clear if $l(\beta;u)$ is finite.
 To prove that it is finite, we will first need to understand the behavior of affine rays near infinity.